Undoubtedly, how you prioritise a search strategy is one of the critical elements to success.

 The below bar chart uses a combination of the site sections calculated field and missed clicks metric to make it easy to see which areas of the site you should be focusing your efforts.

-Remember that there are other considerations to make when prioritising, such as whether there is a high commercial intent for the section.
+Remember that there are other considerations to make when prioritising, such as whether the section has a high commercial intent.
 You definitely don't want to spend all your time on the blog when category pages are the real money-maker.

 This chart does, however, give you a great top-level view.

-If you want, you could also swap out the site sections calculated field with the 1st directory dimension we created earlier if your working on a site that has a well-organised URL.
+If you want, you could also swap out the section calculated field with the 1st directory dimension we created earlier if you're working on a site with a well-organised URL.